Introduction

 /instance/org.knime.database/drivers/cloudera_impala/attributes/reserved/*/knime.db.connection.jdbc.properties/DelegationUID=true

 Note that the last three lines use the DelegationUID JDBC parameter to force user impersonation (recommended).
-If you do not want KNIME Server to impersonate workflow users you can remove the last three lines.
+If you do not want KNIME Hub to impersonate workflow users you can remove the last three lines.

 Example: Microsoft SQL Server